aws/amazon-neptune-csv-to-rdf-converter/README.md

 	uriPostTransformation.<ID>.propertyUri=<URI>
 	uriPostTransformation.<ID>.dstPattern=<URI pattern>

 A positive integer `<ID>` is required to group the elements.
-The groupingnumbers of several transformation configurations do not need to be consecutive.
-The transformation rules will be executed in ascending orde according to the grouping numbers.
+The grouping numbers of several transformation configurations do not need to be consecutive.
+The transformation rules will be executed in ascending order according to the grouping numbers.
 All four configuration items are required:

 * `srcPattern` is a URI with a single regular expression group, e.g.